Billy Bob Thornton: Personal life

-Relationships and children
+Marriages and family

 Thornton has been married six times.
 He has four children by three women.

 From 1978 to 1980, he was married to Melissa Lee Gatlin, who in her divorce petition cited "incompatibility and adultery on his part".
 They had a daughter Amanda (Brumfield), who in 2008 was sentenced to 20 years in prison for the death of her friend's one-year-old daughter.
+The Innocence Project of Florida began representing Amanda in 2015 and claims that the child's death was entirely accidental.
 Amanda was freed in 2020 after a deal was reached with prosecutors prior to an evidentiary hearing to provide medical and scientific evidence of her innocence.

 Thornton married actress Toni Lawrence in 1986; they separated the following year and divorced in 1988.

-From 1990 to 1992, he was married to actress Cynda Williams, whom he cast in his writing debut One False Move (1992).

-In 1993, Thornton married Playboy model Pietra Dawn Cherniak, with whom he had two sons Harry James and William.
+From 1990 to 1992, he was married to actress Cynda Williams, who was cast in his writing debut One False Move (1992).
+In 1993, Thornton married Playboy model Pietra Dawn Cherniak, with whom he had two sons.
 The marriage ended in 1997 with Cherniak accusing Thornton of spousal abuse, sometimes in front of his children.

-Thornton was engaged to be married to actress Laura Dern, whom he dated from 1997 to 1999, but in 2000, he married actress Angelina Jolie, with whom he starred in Pushing Tin (1999) and who was 20 years his junior.
+Thornton dated Laura Dern from 1997 to 1999, and in 2000, he married actress Angelina Jolie, with whom he starred in Pushing Tin (1999) and who was nearly 20 years his junior.
 The marriage became known for the couple's eccentric displays of affection, which reportedly included wearing vials of each other's blood around their necks; Thornton later clarified that the "vials" were actually two small lockets, each containing only a single drop of blood.
 Thornton and Jolie announced the adoption of a child from Cambodia in March 2002, but it was later revealed that Jolie had adopted the child as a single parent.
 They separated in June 2002 and divorced the following year.

-In 2003, Thornton began a relationship with makeup effects crew member Connie Angland with whom he has a daughter Bella.
+In 2003, Thornton began a relationship with makeup effects crew member Connie Angland, with whom he has a daughter.
 Although he once said that he likely would not marry again since marriage "doesn't work" for him, his representatives confirmed that he and Angland were married on October 22, 2014, in Los Angeles.